lmarza/Curriculum-Learning-for-Safe-Mapless-Navigation/README.md

 ## Setup the environment for this work
-> To use this repo you must have a linux system because the environments have been compiled for that system.
+> To use this repo you must have a linux system because the environments have been compiled in Unity for that system.
 We suggest creating a virtual environment using Anaconda and installing all the dependencies reported above.

 1. Download [Anaconda](https://www.anaconda.com/distribution/#download-section) for your System.